We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Our preferred vendor for lab-created diamonds is James Allen.
 Their entire selection is IGI certified.
 By having a certificate, you can compare diamonds more easily to determine which stone gives you the most beauty for your budget.
 Their high-end photography makes it possible to look at each diamond up-close before purchase (also check out other recommended vendors for lab-created diamonds).

 Blue Nile is another vendor that we recommend checking out.
-They specialize in lab-created diamonds and can offer a lot of options to choose from.
-They even have lab-grown diamonds with a GIA certificate like this stunner.
+They specialize in lab-created diamonds and can offer a lot of options to choose from like this stunner.

 Overall, we do have some reservations about lab-created diamonds.
 While they’re beautiful and mimic real diamonds, they carry no inherent value.
 You can’t resell them and their prices have plummeted in the last few years.
 If you’re concerned about the long term value of your diamond, you’re better off buying a natural diamond.